OJB10/cs50_final_project/README.md

 ## Access

-This is a private repository.
-Access is restricted and requires explicit authorization from Ollie Brand.
+This is a private repository that is temporarily public for CS50x submission purposes.
+Usage requires explicit authorization from Ollie Brand.

 ## Setup